ChordPro/chordpro/docs/content/ChordPro-GUI-Songbook.md

 ## Editing songs for the songbook

-If you crated your `preview` but found some songs that are not to your liking; just *double-click* on the song in the *file list* and this will bring you the the editor where you can change the song.
+If you created your `preview` but found some songs that are not to your liking; just *double-click* on the song in the *file list* and this will bring you the the editor where you can change the song.

 The *standard* 'Settings, preview and 'message' buttons will have an additional **Songbook** button to go back to your songbook again.

 ![Back to the Songbook]({{< asset "images/chordpro-gui-backbutton.png" >}})